dhruv-ahuja/dhruv-ahuja.github.io/content/posts/ai_impact_on_oss.md

 Similarly, many renowned GitHub repositories have adopted extreme measures to counter this problem.

 [cURL](https://github.com/curl/curl), for one, completely [scrapped its bug bounty program](https://github.com/curl/curl/pull/20312).
-[Daniel](https://github.com/bagder), cURL’s founder and development lead, published a blog post a few days later explaining why the problem had become untenable.
+[Daniel](https://github.com/bagder), cURL’s founder and development lead, published a blog post a few days later explaining why the problem had become unmanageable.

 In the comments, [Piotr](https://github.com/ppkarwasz) from the Apache Log4j team further detailed their own struggles — overseeing an influx of low-effort reports to the Log4j Bug Bounty Program since July 2024.
-This was the time when engineers truly began harnessing the power of LLMs for speeding up their development workflows.
+This lines up with the time when engineers truly began harnessing the power of LLMs for speeding up their development workflows.

 ![Log4j AI Slop Comment](/images/curl_blog_log4j_comment.png)